mtcute/docs/guide/intro/mtproto-vs-bot-api.md

 ([source](https://news.ycombinator.com/item?id=6916860)).
 It is used to communicate between clients and Telegram servers.

-MTProto API by itself is a rather common these days RPC-like API, where MTProto and TL are used to serialize, encrypt and process the requests.
+On the surface, MTProto API is basically an RPC, where MTProto and TL are used behind the scenes to serialize, encrypt and process the requests.
 ~~*Sounds like VK API with extra steps, right?*~~

 ## Why MTProto?